NeverRIEght/google-photos-takeout-helper/README.md

 Usage (and explanation)
 -------
-### Warnings
+### WARNINGS

-I take NO responsibility for your files.
+<b>I take NO responsibility for your files.
 Everything you do - you do at your own peril and risk.
 Please read the entire manual before doing anything.
 This will help you understand what's going on and what can go wrong.

+FOR THE USERS WITH >5000 FILES:

+I take NO responsibility for your hard drive state after the process.
+This script will check all of your photos TWICE, so please take care of your hard drive/HDD.

+I DO NOT RECOMEND TO PROCEED THE SCRIPT FOR 100.000+ FILES!

+Please, break your files into pieces to proceed them one by one!</b>

 ### Preparations